pyahia-chwy/Maevis/README.md

 # Maevis

 ## OVERVIEW:
   Maevis is a service that runs as a Proxy between your client and your target Vertica database.
-When a query is executed against Maevis, Maevis first checks it's query cache to see if the query has been run before.
+When a query is executed against Maevis, Maevis first checks its query cache to see if the query has been run before.
-  If the query has not been run, it is executed against the target Vertica database--the resultset is sent back to your client and stored in a Cache Database.
+  If the query has not been run, it's executed against the target Vertica database--the resultset is sent back to your client and stored in a Cache Database.
-  If the query has been run before, Maevis will retrieve the resultset from the Cache Database and send it back to you client.
+  If the query has been run before, Maevis will retrieve the resultset from the Cache Database and send it back to your client.

 ## REQUIREMENTS:
 * Vertica DB - This is the querying/target Database.
 (Postgres in Progress).